NativeScript/docs-v7/docs/tooling/custom-webpack-configuration.md

 $ tns run <platform>
 ```

 4. [Optional] Remove the `webpack.config.js` from your application and add it to `.gitignore` - in case you do not want to see the warnings for different webpack configurations anymore, you can safely remove the `webpack.config.js` and add it to your `.gitignore` file, so noone will commit it.
-This way, during dependency installation, the postinstall script of `nativescript-dev-webpack` will always place the current default configuration file.
+This way, during dependency installation, the postinstall script of `@nativescript/webpack` will always place the current default configuration file.
 In case you prefer to check all the changes when you update the `webpack.config.js` file, you can still commit it in your repository with the default content and skip this step.

 ## Examples